skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 title: Bicycling
 ---

-If you haven't read getting started, [check that out first](../1-getting-started/).
+If you are not familiar with [GrpahQL](../0-graphql) and [GraphiQL](../1-graphiql) yet please review those pages at first.

 ## Two types of bicycling

-Digitransit platform has APIs to query
+Digitransit platform has APIs to query:
 - bicycling routes for your personal bike
-- city bikes that are available in Helsinki.
+- city bikes that are available in Helsinki

 ## City bikes